itchyny/github-migrator/README.md

   - Description, Homepage (only when the target repository has blank description, homepage)
 - Labels
   - Label name, description and colors
+  - Label changes in issue and pull request
 - Webhooks
-  - Webhook URL, Content type and events the hooks is trigger for.
+  - Webhook URL, content type and events the hooks is trigger for.
 - All the other things will be lost
   - Emoji reactions to issue and pull request comments
-  - Label changing logs in issue and pull request
   - Diffs (split) view of pull requests
   - Wiki
   - Projects, Milestones (will be implemented in the near future)